funkelab/lsd/README.md

 <a name="networks"></a>

 ## Example networks & pipelines

+* There are example scripts for the zebrafinch networks [here](https://github.com/funkelab/lsd_nm_experiments) using the singularity container and tensorflow networks from the paper.

 * There are some example networks and training/prediction pipelines from the fib25 dataset [here](https://github.com/funkelab/lsd/tree/tutorial/lsd/tutorial/example_nets/fib25).
+These are just a guideline, several dependencies are now deprecated.

 ### Training